majewm/accessing-data-mysql/README.md

 # accessing-data-mysql
-Spring Boot project for accessing data using MySQL
+Spring Boot project for accessing data using JPA and MySQL.